 The best way to plan is to get educated (if you’ve read this far, you already met that goal!)

 Second, remember to set aside funds to cover your interim occupancy period.
-While it is hard to predict how long the interim occupancy period will last, planning for at least 12-months of cash flow to cover interim occupancy expenses (especially if you cannot rent the unit), is ideal.
+While it is hard to predict how long the period will last, planning for at least 12-months of cash flow to cover interim occupancy expenses (especially if you cannot rent the unit), is ideal.

 Third, and most importantly, having your purchase and sale agreement reviewed by a lawyer prior to signing is always a good idea and can potentially save you thousands.
 Deeded offers to connect you with friendly real estate lawyers who offer a comprehensive review of purchase agreements with a quick turnaround.
-Simply email us your agreement at firstname.lastname@example.org to get started.
+Contact our team to get started.